Slavko Župčić

 Slavko Župčić (born 1970) is a Venezuelan psychiatrist and writer.

+Life

-He was born in the northern city of Valencia, the son of a Croatian father who had migrated to Venezuela in the 1950s.
-Zupcic has a PhD from the Universidad Autónoma de Barcelona.
+He was born in the northern city of Valencia, the son of a Croatian father who had migrated to Venezuela in the 1950s. Župčić has a PhD from the Universidad Autónoma de Barcelona.
 He has published several novels and short story collections.
 He has also written books for children.
 His work has appeared in English translation.

-In 2007, Zupcic was named as one of the best young writers in Latin America by the Hay Festival Bogota (see Bogota39).
+In 2007, Zupcic was named as one of the best young writers in Latin America as part of the Bogotá39.